Let a Boy Cry

 "Let a Boy Cry" is a song written and recorded by Italian singer-songwriter Gala.
-It was released in January 1997 as the second single from her debut album, Come into My Life (1997).
+It was released in January 1997, by label Nitelite, as the second single from her debut album, Come into My Life (1997).
 Gala co-wrote the song with Filippo Andrea Carmeni and Maurizio Molella, who both produced the track.
 According to Gala, the song describes how in a society where men would not be ridiculed for their sensitivity, women could be freer.

-The song achieved success in Europe, receiving a platinum record in France and Belgium.
-It peaked at number one in Belgium, France, Israel and Italy.
+"Let a Boy Cry" achieved success in Europe, peaking at number one in Belgium (Flanders and Wallonia), France, Israel and Italy, receiving a platinum record in Belgium and France.
 On the Eurochart Hot 100, "Let a Boy Cry" reached number three.
+The accompanying music video was co-directed by Gala and filmed in Venice, Italy.

 Critical reception

-British magazine Music Week gave the song five out of five, adding, "Already a massive hit in Europe, Gala's second single is easily as catchy as the platinum "Freed From Desire".
+British magazine Music Week gave the song a full score of five out of five, adding, "Already a massive hit in Europe, Gala's second single is easily as catchy as the platinum 'Freed from Desire'.
 A broad range of mixes should guarantee strong radio airplay."
 Chris Finan from their RM Dance Update rated it four out of five, commenting that "[it's] needless to say [that] UK demand will be as vigorous on its impending release."
 Pop Rescue felt that the track "has a sense of dance about it.
 At times Gala's vocals sound a bit flat and not unlike those of Divine.
 However, musically this song definitely lifts the tempo and sound up somewhat, and Gala's vocals fit perfectly in the chorus."

 Chart performance

 "Let a Boy Cry" was a major hit in several countries and successful on the charts in Europe.
-It peaked at number-one in Belgium, France, Italy and Spain.
+It peaked at number-one in Belgium (4 weeks in Flanders and 7 weeks in Wallonia), France (2 weeks), Italy and Spain.
 The single also made it to a very respectable number three on the Eurochart Hot 100, and number 11 in the United Kingdom.
 In the latter, it reached that position in its first week on the UK Singles Chart on 30 November 1997.
-But on the UK Indie Chart, it was an even bigger hit, peaking at number-one.
-Additionally, it was a top 20 hit also in Ireland and Scotland, and a top 30 hit in Switzerland.
+But on the UK Indie Chart, it was an even bigger hit, peaking at number one.
+Additionally, it was a top-20 hit also in Ireland and Scotland, and a top-30 hit in Switzerland.
+Outside Europe, it became a number-one hit in Israel, peaking at the top position for three weeks from 11 March 1997.
+It spent 8 weeks inside the Israeli top 30.
 "Let a Boy Cry" was awarded with a platinum record in France.